Larry vs. Michael J. Fox: Production

+"Larry vs. Michael J. Fox" was written by series creator Larry David, Alec Berg, Jeff Schaffer, and David Mandel.
+Guest stars in the episode include Eddie Schweighardt as Greg and Ana Gasteyer as Jennifer.

-In 2011, series creator Larry David called Michael J. Fox, pitching him an idea for an episode of the series revolving around Parkinson's, a disease that Fox himself suffered from.
+In 2011, David called Michael J. Fox, pitching him an idea for an episode of the series revolving around Parkinson's, a disease that Fox himself suffered from.
 Fox liked the pitch, despite his concern that it could be deemed offensive, and agreed to do the episode.
 In May, it was officially reported that he was set to guest star on Curb Your Enthusiasm.
-Fox told TV Guide in an interview regarding the episode that he thought it was "very funny".
-A lot of humor from the episode was improvised, according to J. B. Smoove, who portrays Leon Black on the show.
+David described working with Fox as "tremendous", commending him for being open to joke about his Parkinson's.
+Fox shared a similar sentiment, telling TV Guide in an interview regarding the episode that he thought it was "very funny".
+Much like the rest of the series, the majority of humor in the episode was improvised, according to J. B. Smoove, who portrays Leon Black on the series.
 He also revealed some jokes had to be cut from the final broadcast, including a more vulgar version of the joke about Larry being lucky he did not "have a dick in [his] hand" around Fox.

 Former mayor of New York Michael Bloomberg guest starred in the episode as himself, aided by Jake Goldman, who works on Bloomberg's advance team, and Aaron Walker, who works for Deputy Mayor Howard Wolfson.
 He was asked to film the scene on August 27, 2010, the same day he was scheduled to play golf with President Barack Obama.
 David called Bloomberg, personally asking him to do the filming on that day.
 He agreed, on the condition that it would be filmed the day prior on August 26, which was also the same day that he appeared on The Daily Show; reports found that he wore the same outfit—a navy suit, a red tie, and a blue dress shirt—on both Curb Your Enthusiasm and The Daily Show.
 Bloomberg was happy to guest star in the series, as filming for Curb Your Enthusiasm relocated from Los Angeles to New York during the season.
 He followed a script for the scene, which took five takes to complete, but improvised his line about putting Parkinson's "out of business".
 Bloomberg was told not to tell anyone of his guest appearance in the episode, and wasn't made aware of its overall narrative to secure the secrecy of his role.